jach999/fairtrack/README.md

 Overview
 --------

 **Fairtrack** is a project focused on developing an insect tracking system for the **Field Automatic Insect Recognizer-Device (FAIR-Device**).
 This script builds upon two different scripts from the same developer (see credits below).
-I’ve customized these algorithms for insect tracking inside the FAIR-Device.
+We have customized these algorithms for insect tracking inside the FAIR-Device.

 ### FAIR-Device